CentralValleyModeling/wrims-engine/README.md

 4. **Run Analysis:**
    - You can now run SonarQube analysis directly from your IDE.
    - The plugin will provide real-time feedback on code quality and potential issues as you write code.

+---

+# Package Naming Changes

+## Current Name Changes

+The package names for this project were recently changed.

+The group ID was changed from `gov.ca.dwr` to `gov.ca.water` to match the publicly available webpage.

+The top-level package name was changed from `wrimsv2` to `wrims.engine` for a fully-qualified name of `gov.ca.water.wrims.engine`.
+It did not previously include the group ID in the name.

+The `wrims` package was renamed to `core` for a fully-qualified name of `gov.ca.water.wrims.engine.core`.

+## Legacy CalLite Support and Facade Classes

+The current implementation of CalLite uses libraries and native code that is compiled with the package name of `wrimsv2.external`.
+As a result, renaming the native function classes could not be achieved without breaking WRIMS compatibility with existing projects and the CalLite code.
+As a result, the necessary classes have been left in the previous package path within this project.
+The necessary helper classes have been moved to the new package locations, but have had facade classes added to allow for their utilization from the `wrimsv2.external` classes.

+This change allows for successful class loading for native code.
+However, the CalLite library and projects using it should eventually be updated to use the new pathing.
+This includes the ANN DLLs that are used to run the modelling processes.